Learn How You Can Build Your Email List with Squeeze Pages

 Many people suffer from decision fatigue when it comes to choosing an image to place on a squeeze page.
 Don’t overthink it.
 Choose the main image that supports your message and is easy on the eyes—and be wary of making people work too hard to understand a photo.

-It reflects your audience’s goals.
-On the other hand, we’ve seen completely gorgeous background photos flop in split tests.
+We’ve also seen completely gorgeous background photos flop in split tests.
 In almost every case, that happens because the photo doesn’t relate to what the audience wants to achieve.
 You might think a luxurious beach scene would appeal to almost everyone, but if your messaging targets an audience that believes excellent work is its own reward, an image that suggests people should kick back and relax won’t connect.

 5. Add a powerful call-to-action (CTA) to your page